karlseguin/the-little-mongodb-book/en/mongodb.markdown

 The output tells us what was run and when, how many documents were scanned, and how much data was returned.

-You disable the profiler by calling `setProfilingLevel` again but changing the argument to `0`.
+You disable the profiler by calling `setProfilingLevel` again but changing the parameter to `0`.
 Another option is to specify `1` which will only profile queries that take more than 100 milliseconds.
 100 milliseconds is the default threshold, you can specify a different minimum time, in milliseconds, with a second parameter:

 	//profile anything that takes
 	//more than 1 second